-We start with two bounds on the event that Catalan slots are rare; the proofs are deferred till the next section.
-Bound 1 conerns uniquely honest Catalan slots and complements Theorem 3 while Bound 2 concerns two consecutive Catalan slots and complements Theorem 4.
+In the previous section, we explored the structural connection between the UVP and Catalan slots.
+In this section, we present two bounds on the stochastic event "Catalan slots are rare."
+Specifically, Bound 1 concerns uniquely honest Catalan slots and complements Theorem 3; Bound 2 concerns two consecutive Catalan slots and complements Theorem 4.
+We defer the proofs till the next section and prove the main theorems below.